The Importance of Adaptations, with George Bennett

 Chris Case 06:00

 Yes.
 Can’t wait.
-So, Trevor, there’s there’s this overarching theme to this episode.
+So, Trevor, there’s this overarching theme to this episode.
 Let’s get right into it.
 The difference between recovery and adaptation?

 Trevor Connor 06:14